ankor-io-deprecated/ankor-todo-tutorial/README.md

 It shouldn't be persisted in a database either.
 However, it fits quite naturally into the view model.

-View models don't need to extend domain object necessarily.
+View models don't need to extend domain objects necessarily.
 They also contain the overall state of the application, including its title, labels and so on.

 #### The Structure of an Ankor Server